KaiyunLiu1/cw-cl/README.md

    ```

 ## Gameplay Preview
-- Use WACD to move.
+- Use WASD to move.
 - You can double jump.
 - Use space to shoot.
 - Press escape to restart.